djotaku/lastfmgo/README.md

 # lastfmgo

 This is a library for accessing the [last.fm API](https://www.last.fm/api) via golang.
-For last.fm get your key and secret at: https://www.last.fm/api/account/create (more about their API at: https://www.last.fm/api).
+For last.fm get your key and secret at: https://www.last.fm/api/account/create.
 Currently it implements the endpoints I need for [lastfmSocials](https://github.com/djotaku/lastfmSocials) which took over for the taskign in [lastfmBluesky]( https://github.com/djotaku/lastfmbluesky) and [lastfmMastoston](https://github.com/djotaku/lastfmmastodon).
 I may eventually cover the full API, but it's not a focus for me.
 I will definitely accept PRs to add other endpoints, but I'm not ready for that yet.
 I need to make a few changes to this code first.

 ## API Stability